HengdaXu/ECE1724_WebCrawler/README.md

 ![main UI page](main.jpg)

-Before starting crawl, we suggest you to check the url for successful crawling.
+Before starting crawl, we suggest you to check the url.
 Here are some error situation when you input an empty url or invalid url.

 ![Empty URL page](emptyurl.jpg)
 ![Invalid URL page](invalidurl.jpg)